 To understand EVP better, let us consider employee value proposition examples.
 The list of best employee value proposition examples are listed below.

-2. Nike – the value proposition of Nike “Win as a team” is a good EVP example.
-This sentiment transcends across the company’s benefits and work life at Nike.
+2. Nike – The value proposition of Nike “Win as a team” is a good EVP example.
+This sentiment transcends the company’s benefits and work life at Nike.
 The company culture emphasizes innovation and team spirit.
 Employee benefits offered include fitness discounts, relocation discounts, retirement plans, and competitive pay.

 3. Gartner – This is a good candidate value proposition example that implements all 5 pillars of EVP.
 Challenging work, talented people, limitless growth, community impact, and big rewards are part of Gartner’s EVP.
 “Live well in all aspects of your life” is Gartner’s EVP tagline.

-10. Merck – this is considered as one of the best places to work, with accolades like the Glassdoor’s 2021 Employees Choice award.
-Benefits include parental leave, year-end shutdown days, flexible work arrangements, and global recognition program.
+10. Merck – This is considered one of the best places to work, with accolades like Glassdoor’s 2021 Employees Choice award.
+Benefits include parental leave, year-end shutdown days, flexible work arrangements, and a global recognition program.

 “Happy employees – better business outcomes”.
-The focus of HR policies are rapidly shifting to a people-proposition from employee-proposition.
+The focus of HR policies is rapidly shifting to a people proposition from an employee proposition.
 Employee value proposition plays a crucial role in attracting top talent and retaining talent within the organization.
-The examples of employee value proposition discussed above reiterate the success driven by EVP for the organization.
-A solid EVP sures does attract top talent, but how does one hire top talent quickly and effectively?
+The examples of employee value propositions discussed above reiterate the success driven by EVP for the organization.
+A solid EVP sure does attract top talent, but how does one hire top talent quickly and effectively?
 Employers looking to hire top talent quickly and effectively are adopting skill assessment software like SkillRobo.
-SkillRobo is an online talent assessment software that brings down the hiring time while improving the quality of hires.
+SkillRobo is an online talent assessment software that brings down hiring time while improving the quality of hires.